ProydakD/Pino-Telegram-transport/README.md

 - Deliver messages to multiple chats and topics while keeping the original order.
 - Stay within Telegram limits with configurable delays and retry policies.
+- Drop low-severity records with a configurable minLevel.
 - Format outgoing messages with the built-in HTML formatter or a custom one.
 - Send text, photos, or documents with a single transport.
 - Override the delivery method with a custom `send` function for tests or alternative clients.